lsst/LDM-PMT/index.rst

 Milestones
 ----------
-All significant development stages of each Planning Package are tracked through *milestones*.
+All significant development stages of each planning package are tracked through *milestones*.
-Each Planning Package has at least one milestone, used to mark the completion of a given Package.
+Each planning package has at least one milestone, used to mark the completion of a given Package.
 It is not uncommon to have multiple milestones per Package to track progress along the way.
+Milestones can be related to multiple lanning packages, potentially from different WBSes.
 Each milestone has a description, and due date; it has no duration, and no resources assigned to it.
+It is not uncommon for a milestone to related to multiple planning packages, possibly from different WBSes.

-Each activity within a Planning Package that involves a cross-team dependency is required to end with a milestone; this includes actvities related to delivering software components, hardware, and services.
+Each activity within a planning package that involves a cross-team dependency is required to end with a milestone; this includes activities related to delivering software components, hardware, and services.

 Further, milestones have *levels*: